What is Jail Industries?

 Total meals served in 2009 were 1,021,887.
 Special meals needed for medical or religious reasons are included.
-Average cost per meal is $1.80 with raw food costs average $.84 per meal.
+Average cost per meal is $1.80, with raw food costs averaging $.84 per meal.

-To be more environmentally friendly and reduce landfill waste these changes were made in 2006; many packaged or wrapped food items for meal trays were eliminated, recycling cooking grease, and recycle metals and cardboards.
+To be more environmentally friendly and reduce landfill waste these changes were made in 2006: many packaged or wrapped food items for meal trays were eliminated, recycling cooking grease, and recycling metals and cardboards.

 The unit staff consists of one manager and 13 food service coordinators who train and supervise 2 work crews of 15-20 inmates in all aspects of food preparation, safety and delivery.

-Each year, the centralized kitchen continues to receive excellent ratings by Clark County Public Health Department's at regular monitoring and inspections.
+Each year, the centralized kitchen continues to receive excellent ratings by the Clark County Public Health Department at regular monitoring and inspections.

 The Laundry Service unit services the Main Jail, Jail Work Center, and Juvenile Justice Center processing approximately 247 tons of laundry in 2009.

-The laundry work crew, supervised by 2 Jail Industry Technicians, work 2 shifts, 5 days per week to collect, wash, fold and deliver clothing, bedding, towels and sandals for the facilities.
+The laundry work crew, supervised by 2 jail industry coordinators, work 2 shifts, 5 days per week to collect, wash, fold and deliver clothing, bedding, towels and sandals for the facilities.
 This includes processing bio-contaminated linens.

-The grounds maintenance crew offenders are supervised by Custody Officers.
+The grounds maintenance crew offenders are supervised by corrections deputies.
 Since the opening of the Jail Work Center facility, the grounds maintenance work crew has assisted with a variety of special projects including public events litter pick up and local horticultural events.
 Maintaining the Jail Work Center's 18.3 acres is their primary function.

-The janitorial work crew offenders, supervised by a Jail Industry Technician, was responsible for janitorial services for the Clark County Law Enforcement West and Central precincts, Mabry Correction Center, Clark County Corrections and the Clark County Law Enforcement Center.
+The janitorial work crew offenders, supervised by a jail industry coordinator, was responsible for janitorial services for the Clark County Law Enforcement West and Central precincts, Mabry Correction Center, Clark County Corrections and the Clark County Law Enforcement Center.

 In 2007, these buildings were added to other County buildings contracted janitorial services vendor allowing the janitorial work crew to focus on inmate areas of the Jail Work Center and the Main Jail facilities.
 They clean, wax and buff floors and clean walls in both facilities, and deep clean booking and pod control areas at the Main Jail.